Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Introduction

-As detailed below, the mechanisms of LL broadening may be pinned down by a quantitative analysis of the {\it B}-dependence of the LL width.
-Such information can be achieved by direct observations of the LL by Scanning Tunelling Spectroscopy \cite{Li_STS,Mayer_STS}, Infrared absorption \cite{SadowskiIR,JiangIR,OrlitaIR,OrlitaIR2} and Raman scattering \cite{PhysRevLett.107.036807,FaugerasEPL}.
-Alternatively, the broadening of LL may be conveniently studied by an analysis of phonon Raman scattering, which is a versatile and widespread technique that probe structural and electronic properties of graphitic samples.
-In fact, electron-phonon interaction in graphene leads to magneto-phonon resonances (MPR) when the energy of an optically active LL transition obeying $|n|-|m|=1$ crosses the energy of the $E_{2g}$ Raman-active phonon \cite{ando2005electronic,tando,Goerbig}, causing oscillations of the phonon energy and linewidth.
-Several works have reported the MPR from Dirac fermions in graphene and graphitic samples \cite{PhysRevLett.107.036807,faugerasfit,PhysRevLett.105.227401,PhysRevB.85.121403,Goler20121289,kim2013filling,leszczynski2014electrical,neumann2015magneto}.
-For electrically neutral graphene, the MPR are described by \cite{faugerasfit}
+As detailed below, the mechanisms of LL broadening may be pinned down by a quantitative analysis of the {\it B} dependence of the LL width.
+Such information can be achieved by direct observations of the LLs by scanning tunneling spectroscopy, \cite{Li_STS,Mayer_STS} infrared absorption,\cite{SadowskiIR,JiangIR,OrlitaIR,OrlitaIR2} and Raman scattering. \cite{PhysRevLett.107.036807,FaugerasEPL,Faugeras2015} Alternatively, the broadening of LLs may be conveniently studied by an analysis of phonon Raman scattering, which is a versatile and widespread technique that probes structural and electronic properties of graphitic samples.\cite{Malard,Pimenta} In fact, electron-phonon interaction in graphene leads to magnetophonon resonances (MPRs) when the energy of an optically active LL transition obeying $|n|-|m|=1$ crosses the energy of the $E_{2g}$ Raman-active phonon,\cite{ando2005electronic,tando,Goerbig} causing oscillations of the phonon energy and linewidth.
+Several works have reported the MPRs from Dirac fermions in graphene and graphitic samples.\cite{PhysRevLett.107.036807,faugerasfit,PhysRevLett.105.227401,PhysRevB.85.121403,Goler20121289,kim2013filling,leszczynski2014electrical,neumann2015magneto} For electrically neutral graphene, the MPRs are described by \cite{faugerasfit}